rguerra712/maker-webtask/README.md

 1. Setup your IFTTT Channel to listen for maker commands at the queue output above.
 You will want it to POST a body similar to the below:
 ```
 {
-    "deviceName": "<NAME TO LISTEN FOR>",
+    "device": "<NAME OF DEVICE TO LISTEN FOR>",
     "command": "<SPECIFIC DETAILS TO REACT UPON>"
 }
 ```